Preserving and Celebrating Maasai Cultural Heritage

 Merrueshi Primary School

 Merrueshi Primary School was our first project.
-The school went from having classes under the acacia tree to having a full campus with all classrooms, teachers’ houses, dormitories facilities for boys and girls, and running water.
+The school went from having classes under the acacia tree to having a full campus with all classrooms, teachers’ houses, dormitory facilities for boys and girls, and running water.
 Merrueshi Primary School is one of three best schools in Kajiado District.
-55% of our primary school enrollment is girls!
+Fifty five percent (55%) of our primary school enrollment is girls!
 This is a tremendous achievement for a people who once shunned western education for girls.
-Click to learn more about our primary school
+Click to learn more about our primary school.

 Maasai Computer Learning Center

 This vocational training school is for youth who missed the opportunity to either become traditional herders or professionals or both.
-The building is completed but we need to buy a generator, chairs, and install computers.
-Email us if you are interested to help on this project.
+We are currently looking for more computers needed to reach more young people yearning for knowledge in IT.

 Otherwise see our program and project page, link on the left column, for more.
-Remember our projects are happening because of people like.
+Remember our projects are happening because of people like you.
 Together we are making a difference.
 Thank you

 Maasai is the correct spelling not Masai.
 Masai with one 'A' is incorrect.
 In the future please spell Maasai with double AA.
 We prefer Maasai, not Masai.
 The title Maasai derives from the word Maa.
 Maa-sai means my people.